The Thursday Murder Club

-The Thursday Murder Club is the debut novel by Pointless and House of Games presenter Richard Osman.
-It was published on 3 September 2020 by Viking Press, a subsidiary of Penguin Random House.
+The Thursday Murder Club is a 2020 murder mystery novel, the debut novel by British television presenter Richard Osman.
+It is the first installment in his Thursday Murder Club series.
+It was published on 3 September 2020 by Viking Press, a subsidiary of Penguin Random House, and also released in 2020 as an audiobook, read by Lesley Manville.

 Plot

-A group of pensioners (Elizabeth Best; Ron Ritchie; Joyce Meadowcroft; and Ibrahim Arif) set about solving the mystery of the murder of a property developer in the luxurious Cooper's Chase retirement village near the fictitious village of Fairhaven in Kent.
+A group of pensioners (Elizabeth Best, Ron Ritchie, Joyce Meadowcroft and Ibrahim Arif) set about solving the mystery of the murder of a property developer in the luxurious Cooper's Chase retirement village near the fictitious seaside village of Fairhaven in Kent.

-Publication
+Background and publication

 Osman's inspiration for the book came from a visit he made to an upmarket retirement village.
+The premise and title bear clear similarities to Agatha Christie’s The Tuesday Club Murders, which also features a protagonist called Joyce.

-He wrote the book over 18 months in secret.
+Osman wrote the book over 18 months in secret.
+At 400 pages, the text is structured as 115 short chapters.

 After a 10-way publishing auction, Penguin Random House acquired the rights to The Thursday Murder Club and its sequel The Man Who Died Twice for a seven-figure sum in 2019.
 The book was published on 3 September 2020.
 It sold 45,000 copies in its first three days on sale and became a Sunday Times number one bestseller.
 As of 8 September, it had been sold in 16 countries.
-In the week leading up to 19 December, it sold 134,514 copies, making it the first debut novel ever to be Christmas number one.
+In the week leading up to 19 December, it sold 134,514 copies, making it the first debut novel ever to be Christmas number one in the UK.

-Reception
+Reception and sequels

 In The Times, Christina Hardyment said the book has an "ingenious plot".
 The Guardian described it as the "fastest selling adult crime debut" in recorded history.
+The audiobook, one of 10 nominees, received the Sounds of Crime Award at Crimefest in 2021.

+The sequels, The Man Who Died Twice, The Bullet That Missed, and The Last Devil to Die, were published in the Septembers of 2021, 2022, and 2023 respectively.
+A fifth book in the series, The Impossible Fortune, was released in 2025.

 Adaptations

-The book was adapted for BBC Radio 4 and broadcast in early 2021, read by Haydn Gwynne.
+An abridged version of the book was read by Haydn Gwynne and broadcast on BBC Radio 4 in early 2021.
+The reading took two hours and twenty minutes.

-Steven Spielberg's production company Amblin Entertainment bought the book's global film rights.
-The film will be written and directed by Ol Parker.

-Sequels

-Book number two of the series, The Man Who Died Twice, was released on 16 September 2021, and a third book, The Bullet That Missed, was released in September 2022.
+A film adaptation of the same name was released in 2025.
+It was directed by Chris Columbus, from a screenplay by Katy Brand and Suzanne Heathcote, and stars Helen Mirren, Pierce Brosnan, Ben Kingsley and Celia Imrie.